 We then inserted the dowel rod and finished the assembly of the organizer.
 When you are finished, the dowel rod won’t be able to be removed, but you won’t have to worry about the weight of the clothes pulling it down either, especially if your child has a bunch of doll clothes like my daughters do.

 Need hangers to go in your American Girl doll wardrobe armoire?
-Be sure to check out my tutorial for how to make doll clothes hangers from plastic canvas.
+Be sure to check out my tutorial for DIY doll clothes hangers for 18 inch dolls..

 Pin this American Girl doll clothes closet tutorial for later: